 11. Old Clothes: If you just treated yourself to a shopping spree to update your wardrobe, you’ll need to make room for these items in your closet.
 Everyone knows you can donate these items to organizations like the Salvation Army, but there are other charities out there that would be happy to receive your donation.

-Still looking for suggestions on how to hit refresh for 2017?
+Still looking for suggestions on how to purge your home?
 Follow us on Pinterest for even more ways to de-clutter your life!

 (Photos via Getty)